St Chad’s Church in Hanmer originates from 1486 and is one of the oldest churches in Wales with a long and interesting history.

 The church is large and the previous heating system, dating back to 1959, struggled to maintain any kind of heat because the boiler was old and the heat emitters were radiators.

-Smith’s supplied ten Caspian Low 120/12 fan convectors with EC motors and each one was poly-coated to complement the sandstone pillars in order to integrate them into the background of the church.
+Smith’s supplied ten Caspian Low 120/12 fan convectors with EC motors.
+Each one was poly-coated to complement the sandstone pillars to integrate them into the background of the church.
 The low surface temperature of the Caspian Low means that they are entirely safe, despite the church being used by a wide range of ages, from the elderly to young children.
 Compatible with all types of wet central heating systems, whether connected to a conventional boiler or renewable technology, such as ground and air source heat pumps, Smith’s Caspian fan convectors are equally efﬁciently and possess a free five-year warranty for parts and labour.